Ear Deformities

 Call for an Appointment 855-855-6484

-Children with a deformed or missing ear will benefit from compassionate, expert care.
-Duke pediatric specialists use surgical techniques and nonsurgical innovations to correct major ear deformities resulting from birth defects, trauma, or tumors.
+Children with a deformed or missing ear will benefit from compassionate, expert care at Duke.
+Our pediatric specialists use surgical techniques and nonsurgical innovations to correct major ear deformities resulting from birth defects, trauma, or tumors.
 Our plastic surgeons also address minor deformities, such as excessively large, protruding, or misshapen ears.

 Find an Ear Deformities Doctor